mirrash7/loom/README.md

-# Free Loom-like Alternative

-An intuitive Chrome extension that provides a draggable webcam feed on your browser, similar to Loom, but with a twist.
-Easily start, stop, and move your video feed around your browser window.
-Here's how it looks:
+# Motion Control Browser Extension

+This Chrome extension uses computer vision to track your body movements through a webcam and translate them into mouse controls within your browser.
+Move your cursor by moving your hand and perform clicks with simple gestures - no mouse required!

+Features:
+-**Control cursor with right hand movements
+-Perform clicks by raising your left hand
+-Visual feedback with on-screen skeleton tracking -Toggle control on/off
+-Works within any browser tab**

 [![Build your custom AI model using contentable.ai](thumbnail.jpg)](https://www.youtube.com/watch?v=M6QJoCAxWe4)